 The three-year program meets and exceeds national norms for training in counseling and fulfills the educational requirements of California's Marriage and Family Therapy (MFT) license and the national Licensed Professional Clinical Counselor (LPCC).
 CIIS graduates boast a 92% pass rate on the MFT licensure exam and have held the #1 position in California for pass rates over the last six exam cycles.

 Each of our concentrations equip our students to enter the workforce immediately upon graduation.
 Most often graduates go on to careers in community mental health and nonprofit organizations, hospitals, government agencies, schools, and their own private practices.
 Psychology is a field that is expected to grow and CIIS is helping to meet the need of future clients and communities.

 The MCP program is built on a foundation of interactive learning.
 Classes are dynamic, experiential, and incorporate a spiritual lens.
 In addition to a studying contemporary and burgeoning psychological research, students learn psychotherapeutic methods through role play, observation of faculty, writing assignments, and other exercises designed to facilitate development of the therapist.

 The program emphasizes a commitment to personal exploration and development.
 Students are required to complete a minimum of 45 hours of personal therapy to support the meaningful and lasting changes that occur during the program.

-They are required to complete a minimum of 45 hours of personal therapy in addition to their coursework.
-Finally, the degree includes a full year of practicum, working with clients while being supervised by a licensed professional.
-The practicum can be at one of the Institute's counseling centers, or at one of the more than sixty clinical agencies and schools coordinated through the Institute's Field Placement Office.
+The degree culminates in a full year of practicum, where students work directly with clients under the supervision of a licensed professional.
+The practicum can be completed at one of CIIS's award-winning counseling centers, or at one of the more than 160 clinical agencies and schools coordinated through the Field Placement Office.